MaxLogic/maxEventNexus/TASKS.md

 - For unbounded topics (MaxDepth = 0), set fWarnedHighWater to True and call TouchMetrics when CurrentQueueDepth > 10000.
 - Reset fWarnedHighWater to False (and TouchMetrics) once depth drops to ≤ 5000 so new warnings can fire later.
 - Add TTestHighWaterReset to tests/src/MaxEventNexus.Main.Tests.pas.

+### T-1009 Remove DEBUG Logging
+Summary: Remove or hard-gate DebugLog so production builds aren’t cluttered with debug plumbing.

+Details:
+- Replace ad-hoc {$IFDEF DEBUG} DebugLog(...) {$ENDIF} calls with either removal or a dedicated {$IFDEF max_TRACE} guard that is off by default.
+- Remove gDebugLogPath, gDebugCs, DebugEnsureLog, and DebugLog from maxLogic.EventNexus.pas if no longer needed.
+- Optionally add {$UNDEF max_TRACE} to fpc_delphimode.inc.

+### T-1016 Add Weak-Target ABA Test
+Summary: Add a unit test that verifies weak-target generation/weak refs prevent ABA reuse issues.

+Details:
+- Spec: spec.md §15 (testing matrix).
+- Allocate object at address A, free it, allocate another object reusing A, and check that queued work for the old object does not dispatch to the new instance.
+- Implement as TTestWeakTargetABA in tests/src/MaxEventNexus.Main.Tests.pas.

+### T-1017 Add Stress Test (1M posts)
+Summary: Add a stress test posting 1M events across topics and delivery modes to validate stability.

+Details:
+- Spec: spec.md §15 (testing matrix).
+- Implement TTestStress that posts ~1M events across ~10 topics with mixed delivery modes, asserting no deadlocks or crashes and optionally checking metrics.

 ### T-1018 Add FPC Compatibility Test
 Summary: Run the full test suite on FPC 3.2.2 under CI to guarantee cross-compiler parity.